javo0101/introGIS/lessons.md

 # Changing the Map Style

-Let's change the attribute so that colors instead represent the percentage of Black population in New York City's neighborhoods.
+Let's change the attribute so that the colors represent the percentage of Black population in New York City's neighborhoods.

 1. Under **Choose an attribute to show**, select `BINHP` which stands for Black Non-Hispanic Population.
 2. Click around with the Drawing Styles to see which you think works best.
-I would suggest using the first option, a choropleth map style that shows the value by the intensity of the color.<!-- TODO #12: new term for the glossary: cloropleth -->
+I would suggest using the first option, a choropleth map style that shows the value by the intensity of the color.

 Let's change the color to something that makes sense.